Contractfit/cf_testing/pikachu/README.md

 ### DELIVERABLE ###

-Send an email to provisioned mail address XXX@contract.fit with the following in 1 ZIP:
+Send an email to provisioned mail address athar@contract.fit with the following in 1 ZIP:

 * Your code
 * Instructions to run the code